Heather Sears: Early life

-Sears was the daughter of distinguished London doctor William Gordon Sears by his marriage to Eileen Gould.
+Sears was the daughter of distinguished London doctor William Gordon Sears and Eileen Gould.

-Although not from an acting family, she was already performing in plays at the age of five, and even writing them at the age of eight.
-Sears had a long association with France and French culture, which began in her childhood when she spent summers in Brittany with her pen pal Michelle where she learned to speak French fluently.
-After leaving school, she spent time in Paris performing voiceover and dubbing work and socialising with artists and writers such as Pablo Picasso, Albert Camus and Arthur Koestler.
+Although not from an acting family, she was performing in plays at the age of five, and writing them at the age of eight.
+Sears had a long association with French culture, which began when she spent summers in Brittany with her pen pal Michelle where she learned to speak French fluently.

 Sears was educated at St Winifred's School, Llanfairfechan until she was 16, when she followed her elder sister Ann Sears (1933–1992) to the Central School of Speech and Drama in London.
-During her last year there, she signed a seven-year contract with Romulus Films, which allowed her six months per year to act on the stage and for television if she wished.
+During her last year, she signed a seven-year contract with Romulus Films, which allowed her six months per year to act on the stage and for television.
 This was made possible through film director Jack Clayton, her friend and mentor.

+After leaving school, Sears spent time in Paris performing voiceover and dubbing work and socialising with artists and writers such as Pablo Picasso, Albert Camus and Arthur Koestler.